RGouaud/MotricityExercices/README.md

 Student project as part of our 3rd-year Computer Science Bachelor's degree program 2023/2024, aiming to develop an Android application to assist in motor skills research.

-It allows to measure
+The last stable release is available at : //TODO

-# Files organization
+## Files organization

 Here is the description of the project file organization.
 Only important files/directories are described.
 Directories names are followed by []